-Thankfully she wrote it on a slip of paper, so I could look at it right before I ordered.
 Ja had guided me around Bangkok my first few days there, but now I was on my own.

 I had walked by a street vendor near my apartment a few times, and a crowd was always sitting in the red metal chairs to prove that this Thai street food vendor was doing something right.
 I decided that this would be the spot where I would order my first Thai dish by speaking Thai, all by myself.

-I quickly read the now crumpled piece of paper with the magic words before approaching the cute, skinny, older Thai cook.
-I said, “Khaw pad gai,” to her as clearly as a week-old, ex-pat living in Bangkok could, and sat down.
+I quickly read the now crumpled piece of paper with the magic words before approaching the cute, slender, older Thai cook.

 I wasn’t too worried about maybe saying it wrong and getting the wrong dish, since I hadn’t found a Thai dish I didn’t like yet.
-But I wanted to feel like maybe I was fitting in to my new life by ordering lunch all by myself like a big girl.

-After a few minutes, she brought me a white plastic flowered plate heaped with rice, chicken, tomatoes, green onion and egg bits all mixed together and held in a tight embrace with cilantro, lime, fish sauce, a bit of sugar and some Thai peppers I sprinkled on top.
+After a few minutes, she brought me a white plastic flowered plate heaped with rice, chicken, tomatoes, green onion and egg bits all mixed together and held in a tight embrace with cilantro, lime, fish sauce, a bit of sugar and some Thai chili peppers I sprinkled on top.
 Cucumber slices decorated the edge along with a metal fork and spoon.

 Just what I ordered.
+(Yup this is the actual pic of it!)

 I smiled with contentment and ate every spoonful very slowly just to savor my first score in Bangkok street food.